 Missing a midterm exam, the final exam, or the due date of a submitted homework assessment will result in a grade of zero unless appropriate permission is sought and granted.
 For the case of missing homework assignments your mark will be re-weighted.
-If a student misses the midterm test and has appropriate permission, then the final exam will be re-weighted to include the weight of the missed term test.
+If a student misses the midterm test and has appropriate permission, then he/she is eligible to write the makeup midterm exam (about one week later).